What is electrochemotherapy?

 Retreatment may be considered on follow-up 4 weeks or longer after the initial procedure.

-A meta-analysis of 413 pts and 1894 lesions observed in 44 published papers showed an objective response (OR) in more than 84% of tumours, with median follow up of 3 years.
+A meta-analysis of 413 pts and 1894 lesions observed in 44 published papers showed an objective response (OR) in more than 84% of tumours, with a median follow up of 3 years.
 2

 Electrochemotherapy usually stops bleeding, ulceration and pain quickly, and the tumours shrink over a few weeks.
 However: